saik2004/Cognizant-interview/README.md

 👉 Short version (if they want quick): “Entity Framework lets me interact with the database using C# objects.
 Code First starts from code → DB, Database First starts from DB → code.”

+<b>4.Can you explain Dependency Injection (DI)?</b>

+*"Dependency Injection is a design pattern that removes tight coupling between classes.
+Instead of a class creating its own dependencies, they are injected from outside.
+For example, if a Controller needs a service, instead of writing new Service(), we let the framework provide the service.
+This makes the code more flexible, testable, and maintainable.

+<b>4.What is the difference between Authentication and Authorization in Web API?</b>

+*"Authentication and Authorization are two different concepts in security:

+Authentication → Verifies who the user is.

+Example: Login with username & password, or token validation.

+In Web API, this is usually handled with JWT (JSON Web Token), cookies, or OAuth.

+Authorization → Decides what the user is allowed to do after being authenticated.